Safety & Security – Rwanda

 Please visit our coronavirus page to stay informed about the latest developments in Rwanda.

 Rwanda is, in our opinion, a safe country to visit.
 This is even more so if your visit is primarily an organized safari.
 Several governments have advised against traveling to some remote border areas, but all the popular tourist destinations are considered safe.
 For more info, please see the travel advisory links below.
-Many tourists visit Rwanda every year, and the vast majority of visits are trouble-free.
+Many travelers visit Rwanda every year, and the vast majority of visits are trouble-free.

 Below are tips on staying safe in Rwanda.